facebookresearch/vggt/README.md

 ### Interactive 3D Visualization

+**Please note:** Our method usually only needs less than 1 second to reconstruct a scene, but the visualization of 3D points may take tens of seconds, especially when the number of images is large.

 #### Gradio Web Interface

 Our Gradio-based interface allows you to upload images/videos, run reconstruction, and interactively explore the 3D scene in your browser.
 You can launch this in your local machine or try it on [Hugging Face](https://huggingface.co/spaces/facebook/vggt).